davesque/thought.place/posts/objects/2017/7/3/pagerank.md

   important).

 Let's look at some diagrams to get a better sense of what we're talking about.
-Below, we'll look at some figures that depict "mini" internets that have only a few pages.
+Below, we'll consider a collection of "mini" internets that have only a few pages.
 Pages will be represented by circles with numbers in the center and links will be arrows connecting the circles.
 For example, an arrow pointing from one circle to another will represent a link going from one page to another.